SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/GQI/Extensions/API_Reference/IGQIQueryNode.md

 ### IGQIQueryNode Append(IGQICoreOperator nextOperator)

-Append any operator to this query node.
+Appends any operator to this query node.

 #### Parameters

-- [IGQICoreOperator](xref:GQI_IGQICoreOperator) `nextOperator`: the operator to append
+- [IGQICoreOperator](xref:GQI_IGQICoreOperator) `nextOperator`: The operator to append.

 #### Returns